 At the end, add a touch of mascara to the top and bottom lashes.
 “Again, you want this to look a little messy.
 The mascara on the bottom lash line can touch the skin under your eye to give it that messy effect,” says Dantas.

-Expert-approved products to achieve the tired eye trend
+Expert-approved products to achieve the tired eyes trend without the sleep deprivation

-Since eyeshadow is a big part of this look, selecting the right shades is a big deal.
+Since eyeshadow is something that’s a big part of this look, selecting the right shades is a big deal.
 Dantas says, for this look, she likes using Huda Beauty Empowered Palette ($67) in shades like: “big dreams,” “winner” and “worthy.”
-The shade “rebel” works well to add some natural tones.
+The shade “rebel” works well to add some natural tones to the eyes.
 Kaye recommends using the cool-toned darker shadows in the Natasha Denona Glam Eyeshadow Palette ($69) for the outer corner of the eyes.

-For the finishing touch—mascara.
+For the finishing touch on your tired eyes—mascara.
 Dantas says her go-to is Too Faced Better Than Sex Volumizing Mascara ($28).
 Talias recommends a thick black mascara like Lancome Monsieur Big Volumizing Mascara ($27).